fansubscat/Fansubs.cat/README.md

 ## Contributing

 All contributions are welcome.
-However, you will probably just want to add new fansubs, or modify the fetching procedure for one specific fansub.
+This is a collaborative project! :)

 ## How does it work?

-The site is run on a very simple machine with Debian Wheezy, with an Apache + PHP server.
+The site is run on a very simple machine with Debian Wheezy, with an Apache + PHP + MySQL server.
-The site is a modified version of [MoonMoon](http://moonmoon.org/) with custom templates, and the RSS feeds are generated from web scraping.
+The site allows displaying and filtering of the news database, and the news are inserted into the database by web scraping the different fansub websites.
 Take a look at the code if you want to know more! :)

 ## License

-This project is licensed under the [GNU Affero Public License 3.0](https://github.com/Ereza/Fansubs.cat/blob/master/LICENSE), except the modifications where the original license of the modified code forces to use that license on the changes.
+This project is licensed under the [GNU Affero Public License 3.0](https://github.com/Ereza/Fansubs.cat/blob/master/LICENSE).
 This basically means that you can do whatever you want, but if you use this on a website, you **must** release the modified code.

-The fansub icons and background images used are property of their original authors.
+The fansub icons and background images used are property of their original authors and not subject to the license.
 If you want them removed, please contact me!